tekanoma/GoStreamRecord/README.md

 ### Ideas, but not planned
 - Log online time of streamers and save to csv for graph plotting.
 Can help understand the work-hours of different streamers.
-- Option to login and use follower list instead of config?
+- Option to login to the streaming site and use follower list instead of config?
 - Option for max video length (and size?)